 If you are interested in learning more about the individual and/or group therapy options available through the Equine Therapy Division of McCaskill Family Services, please contact us at our Brighton office location, 810.224.1676.

-No riding experience is necessary and in many cases, there will be no actual riding during equine-assisted therapy.
+No riding experience is necessary.
 As groups form, we will try to match your child with same-age peers.
 8 Week Sessions: